COVID-stricken Oregon deploys National Guard to hospitals

 There were 1,785 new or presumed cases statewide Friday and seven deaths.
 Other deaths this week included a 19-year-old woman in the state’s rural northeastern corner.

+About 29% of adults in Oregon are unvaccinated and more than 102,000 vaccine doses have been thrown away because of non-use.
+More than 70% of eligible residents have had at least once shot, and 65% are fully vaccinated, according to state data.

-Associated Press writers Andrew Selsky in Salem, Oregon, and Sara Cline in Portland contributed to this report.
+Associated Press Writers Andrew Selsky in Salem, Oregon and Sara Cline in Portland contributed to this report.